-Group of words of interdependence with separate subject and without finite verb are called Absolute Phrase.
+Group of words of interdependence with the separate subject and without finite verb are called Absolute Phrase.

 - The teacher entered the class.
 The students set to reading.

-The teacher having entered the class, the students set to reading.
+The teacher had entered the class, the students set to reading.

 - It was a holiday.
 We went out for a picnic.